Swethamr402/awsadvent/stscreds.md

 Using STS through Auth0 for users along with Instance Profiles (etc) for systems, we have been able to ensure that there are no IAM users or long-lived IAM access keys in any of our accounts, simplifying management and increasing security of our accounts.

 Users gain and lose access to accounts automatically as they join and leave the company or are added and removed to relevant security groups in our directory services.
 This means account administrators don't need to spend any extra time or effort managing access to their accounts and users don't need to worry about accidentally exposing their keys or regularly/manually rotating them.

+While organizations that already have an identity provider can gain a lot of value from this or a similar architecture, smaller organizations without such infrastructure might have trouble getting a real return on investment from the work that this takes to set up in the first place.
+However, it is worth noting that Auth0 also provides an "identity provider" that consists of a database hosted by Auth0, so certain organizations could get the best of both worlds.